NDSUrustlab/Bulk2SNPs/README.md

 ```

 Use `-resume` to start failed run from the same point where it fail.
-### If you are running the pipeline for second time and using the same genome and data type (DNA or RNA), you can use `index` folder from previous run.

 ## Here's the flowdiagram depicting pipeline's workflow
 ![](media/flowdiagram.png)